chetanbg1/cbgwork1/README.md

   Capacity - denotes how many entries HashMap can stored , bucket size size - number of key-value pairs ,  real object / nodes

+Java Reflection API -
+	at run time we have an object, no if we want to know details of the class then use Reflection. it is a process of analyzing and modifying all the capabilities of a class at runtime, reflection API in java is used to manipulate class and its members which include fields, methods, constructor etc. it can manipulate private member of the class too java.lang.reflection
+    advantage
+    	can use it to manipulate code at runtime easy to introspect class and objects
+      	way to access and modify the fields, methods, annotations of class and objects debugging and testing disadvantage performance overhead
+    	not thread safe -
+     	exposure of internals - break the abstraction

+what is object Lock?
+	in multithreaded environment two or more threads can access the shared resources simultaneously which can lead to inconsistent behaviour of the system java uses the concept of lock to restrict concurrent access of shared resources

+   objetc level lock -can be used when you want non-static method or non static block of the code should be accessed by only one thread class level locaks - used when we want to prevent multiple thread to enter the synchronized block in any of all avalible instance on runtime

+object reference be cast to an nterface reference
+	Animal a = new Dog();

+  	if we implement an interface and provide body to its methids from class, we can hold object of that class using the reference variable of interface.

 ## SQL
 --